fefe-x/tgtg-monitor/README.md

 The script monitors all favorites in the account corresponding to the specified email address

 # To Do
-- Handling datadome (set datadome cookie on response)
 - Adding proxy support
 - Adding support for multiple accounts
-- Adding autocheckout support
+- Adding autocheckout support (CH payment methods)